kristianmandrup/vue2-dragula-demo/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ### Dragula

-Note that when instantiating dragula, you can pass a host of options:
+Note that when instantiating dragula, you can pass a host of options.
+These options can be passed to `drake` instances of each service.

+*TODO:* Perhaps add a way to pass a custom `dragula` factory method in [vue-dragula](https://github.com/kristianmandrup/vue-dragula/tree/dev).
+Currently hard coded to only create with a single container.

 ```js
 dragula(containers, {